carlsmith/coffeeshop/README.md

 You must use a V8 based browser (Chromium, Chrome or Opera).
 FireFox support is also possible and is planned.

+### Status

+Everything works, and is pretty stable, but a couple of minor bits may change before things properly settle down.
+The version on App Engine is always in sync with this repo, for better or worse, so expect the occasional fail.

+Experienced programmers should find CoffeeShop useful now.
+The support for new programmers is being worked on.

 ### License

 CoffeeShop is Free Software.
 A lot of CoffeeShop's parts come from third party